‘You will become…an A-list superhero!’ Ralphie said to the skinny little blonde in her bedroom mirror.

 ‘Anything?’ called up Kazé.

 ‘Nothing,’ said Ralphie, resting her head in her hands.
-She had been sitting atop of the traffic light for thirty minutes now.
+She had been sitting atop of the traffic light looking for trouble for 30 minutes now.
 Her bum hurt.

-The four-road intersection before her, dubbed the Danger Zone for its uncanny magnetism to hazardous forces, was, as it happened, danger-free.
-The morning commuters power walked from pavement to pavement, the seagulls squealed overhead, the digital billboards on the Neo-Victorian buildings switched slowly through advertisements for the Museum of Supernatural History…and a super soldier careers fair…and the Super Speed Monorail.
+According to Kazé, the four-road intersection before them was so infamous for its uncanny magnetism to hazardous forces that it had been dubbed the Danger Zone by local residents.
+Whether it was a supervillain, a natural disaster, or a simple car crash, something was always going wrong here.
+Except today.
+Today, the place was being boring just to spite her.
+The morning commuters power walked from pavement to pavement, the seagulls squealed overhead, the digital billboards above the shop-top apartments switched slowly through advertisements for the Museum of Supernatural History…and a super soldier careers fair…and the Super Speed Monorail.

 Ralphie yawned.
 ‘Just my luck.’